1. What locations are included in the photo speed enforcement pilot?

 45. How many photo speed enforcement units are deployed throughout Saskatchewan?

-There are 8 units being used as part of the 2-year photo speed enrforcement pilot, 1 in use in each of the high-risk locations (for a total of 5), and 1 each for use in school zones in Regina, Saskatoon and Moose Jaw (for a total of 3).
+There are 8 units being used as part of the photo speed enforcement pilot, 4 in use at the high-speed locations, and 4 in use in school zones in Regina, Saskatoon and Moose Jaw.

 In addition, there are currently 3 photo speed enforcement units in use throughout highway work zones in the province.